vizinn-app/monorepo/README.md

-# Vizinn – Hyperlocal Marketplace for nearby regions

-## 🏡 About the Project
+# Open Source Project

-**Vizinn** is an innovative platform that connects users in specific regions for buying, selling, and offering services in a practical and secure way.
+**Vizinn** is an innovative, open-source platform that connects users in specific regions for buying, selling, and offering services in a practical and secure way.
 Our goal is to strengthen the local economy and create a reliable environment for transactions between neighbors and nearby communities.

-## 🌟 Open Source Project

-**Vizinn** is an open source project that welcomes contributors from all backgrounds.
-Whether you're a seasoned developer or just starting out, this project offers a fantastic opportunity to:
+We welcome contributors from all backgrounds.
+Whether you're a seasoned developer or just starting out, this project offers a fantastic opportunity to collaborate and make a real impact.

 - 📚 Learn modern technologies in a real-world application
 - 👥 Collaborate with a community of developers